karenpayneoregon/moving-to-net5-version1/readme.md

 :stop_sign: **Important**

-Before working with this code, create and populate the database via [this script](https://gist.github.com/karenpayneoregon/40a6e1158ff29819286a39b7f1ed1ae8) using SSMS (SQL-Server Managment Studio)
+- Before working with this code, create and populate the database via [this script](https://gist.github.com/karenpayneoregon/40a6e1158ff29819286a39b7f1ed1ae8) using SSMS (SQL-Server Managment Studio)
+- Ensure .NET5 is installed, if not install from [here](https://dotnet.microsoft.com/download).
+- From Solution Explorer, right click the top node, right click, select rebuild
+  - If the build fails, open the Visual Studio `Output window` from Visual Studio menu <kbd>View</kbd>, <kbd>Output window</kbd> see what the error is.
+Most of the time it will be apprarent e.g. missing an NuGet package (if some run NuGet Restore packages by right clicking on the top node of solution explorer `Restore NuGet packages` followed by building the solution again.)
+- Run BasicReadEntityFrameworkCore project.

 |Project|Purpose   |
 | :---         |  :---  |